27 May Snapchat for Educational Institutions

 Snapchat has around 100 million users worldwide – so it makes sense that brands would be quick to jump on the platform.
 Further to that, the app also offers a more “intimate” look into a company.
 Given the nature of this emerging social media platform, brands have the opportunity to connect with, and come across as natural to their audiences.

-Much like with corporate brands, Snapchat offers Colleges and Universities a unique opportunity to connect with their student population on a more human, or intimate level.
+Much like with corporate brands, Snapchat offers colleges and universities a unique opportunity to connect with their student population on a more human, intimate level.
 Snapchat allows schools to directly share fun, creative information with their population.
 It is also a great platform for promoting campus engagement because it offers immediate and authentic responses.

 Some professors have even taken the app one step further and use it as a study-aid for their students.
 This method takes the “if you can’t beat them, join them” adage to heart.
 Throughout the studying process, students are going to, invariably, check Snapchat.

-If your educational institution wants to capitalize on the unique features that Snapchat offers, but are lost in the world of social media – we can help.
-Think Profits specializes in the education industry and we are very familiar with the ins-and-outs of the ever changing social media landscape.
+If your educational institution wants to capitalize on the unique features that Snapchat offers, but is lost in the world of social media – we can help.
+Think Profits specializes in the education industry and we are very familiar with the ins and outs of the ever-changing social media landscape.
 Do not hesitate to contact us, we can help you come up with a thorough and successful strategy.